rivelinrobotics/create-github-secrets/README.md

 In order to use the action, a Personal Access Token must be created with the following scopes:

-    - Environments: `read-write`
+    - Environments: read-write
-    - Secrets `read-write`
+    - Secrets read-write

 Currently, the action supports:

-- Creation of a set of Secrets in a Repository (if the Secrets do not exist)
-- Updation of a set of Secrets in a Repository (if the Secrets do exist)
 - Creation of a set of Secrets in an Environment of a Repository (if the Secrets do not exist)
 - Updation of a set of Secrets in an Environment of a Repository (if the Secrets do exist)